Vince Guaraldi's score of course. The title song sung by Rod McKuen is special, too.

 Big-Lipped Alligator Moment: Tons.
 It's kind of justified, considering that it was the first full-length Peanuts movie, but it sort of goes overboard on it.
-The skiing scene with Snoopy in New York City and Schroeder playing that Beethoven piece are major ones.
+The skating scene with Snoopy in New York City and Schroeder playing that Beethoven piece are major ones.

-Ear Worm: "Champion Charlie Brown".
+Ear Worm: "Champion Charlie Brown."
 You'll find yourself humming it a lot, partly because it's sung when Charlie's at his high point.
 The song even makes a cameo during the opening Cinema Center Films logo.

 Failure is a part of life and it's unavoidable at times.

 Another Aesop is "Time heals all wounds (no matter how badly you mess up.)"

 Linus: Well, I can understand how you feel.
 You worked hard, studying for the spelling bee, and I suppose you feel you let everyone down, and you made a fool out of yourself and everything.
 But did you notice something, Charlie Brown?

 Linus: The world didn't come to an end.

 Heartwarming Moment: Easy to miss, but when Linus visits a sulking Charlie Brown, he mentions everyone missed him at school.
 Keep in mind it was the day after he felt he disappointed everyone at the National Spelling Bee.